-US nuclear lab partnering with utility to produce hydrogen
+U.S. nuclear lab to work with utility to make hydrogen

 The project announced this week is part of the Energy Department’s strategy to reduce U.S. greenhouse gas emissions using nuclear power to generate carbon-free energy.
 Vehicles using hydrogen fuel cells, for example, produce only water vapor and warm air as exhaust.
 Hydrogen could also be used in industry, such as in the production of steel.

-Excel Energy officials said they have a large amount of wind-generated energy they supply to customers.
+Xcel Energy officials said they have a large amount of wind-generated energy they supply to customers.
 Officials said the Prairie Island Nuclear Generating Station could make hydrogen when wind energy meets customer demand for electricity.
 Officials said the hydrogen would initially be used at the power plant but could ultimately be sold to other industries.

 According to its website, Xcel Energy provides energy to millions of homes and businesses across eight Western and Midwestern states, and has a goal of being 100% carbon-free by 2050.